Local Invariant Structures in the Dynamics of Capillary Water Jet: Paralinearization of the Full System

-According to Lemma~\ref{lem-diag:Symb}, the principal and the subprincipal parts of the symbol above (namely, the symbols of order $2$ and $1$) vanish.
+According to Lemma~\ref{lem-diag:Symb}, the principal and the subprincipal parts of this symbol (namely, the symbols of order $2$ and $1$) vanish.
 Meanwhile, each term of order $\leq 0$ has at least one of the following factors: (1) $\lambda^{(0)}$; (2) $\gamma^{(1/2)}$; (3) derivative in $x$ of $\lambda$ or $\mathfrak{q}$ (see the symbolic calculus formula in Proposition~\ref{prop:SymReg}).
-The first two factors has linear decay in $\eta$ due to their definition~\eqref{eq-PLDtN:Symb} and~\eqref{eq-diag:Symb}, while the last one will make appear a factor $\partial_x^j\eta$ for some $j\in\xN_+$.
-Therefore, the symbol above and its asymptotic expansion in $|\xi|$ have at least linear decay in $(\eta,w)$ as $(\eta,w)\to 0$. \end{proof}
+The first two factors has linear decay in $\eta$ due to their definition~\eqref{eq-PLDtN:Symb} and~\eqref{eq-diag:Symb}, while the last one will bring about a factor $\partial_x^j\eta$ for some $j\in\xN_+$.
+Therefore, the symbol above is of order zero and has at least linear decay in $(\eta,w)$ as $(\eta,w)\to 0$.
+A similar argument applies to the term $\proj_{\high}(T_\gamma T_\mathfrak{p} - T_\mathfrak{q}T_{h-\rho^{-2}} )\proj_{\high}\eta$, showing that these last two terms are indeed order zero operators acting on $\eta,w$.